fdis111/gatsby-markdown-blog/src/content/how-box-model-works.md

 ## What is Box model

-The term Box Model refers to behaviour of HTML elements in web browsers and how CSS property can change this behaviour.
+The term Box Model refers to behavior of HTML elements in web browsers and how CSS property can change this behavior.

 ## Types of HTML Elements